spandranki/CombyneLoginTestDemo123/README.md

 # CombyneLoginTestDemo123
-This is a Maven Project
+This is a Maven Project.
 Test cases are in the file TestCases.xlsx.
 There are 3 sheets in the excel sheet.
-1 for requirements, 2 for automation/manual cases, 3 for additional cases i.e Negative cases
+1 for requirements, 2 for automation/manual cases, 3 for additional cases i.e Negative cases.
 Steps to  Run on your System.
 Download the zip file.
 Unzip this file.